-Michael Schumacher Health Update: Formula 1 Legend Might Be Transferred To US; Racer’s F2001 Up For Auction
+Michael Schumacher Health Update: Formula 1 Legend Might Be Transferred To US, Racer’s F2001 Up For Auction

 — Michael Schumacher (@schumacher) September 28, 2017

-Meanwhile, Express reported that the historic Formula 1 Ferrari vehicle of Michael Schumacher is currently up for sale at auction.
-Now Sotheby’s revealed that it would vend the German racer’s title-winning car at its upcoming auction event on Nov.
+Meanwhile, Express reports that the historic Formula 1 Ferrari vehicle of Michael Schumacher is currently up for sale at auction.
+Now, Sotheby’s revealed that it would offer the German racer’s title-winning car at its upcoming auction event on Nov.
 16 in New York City.

 Michael during qualifying at the U.S. Grand Prix on 23/9/2000 at which he secured the pole position. #TeamMichael #KeepFighting pic.twitter.com/m4338FQqHy